Put your phone away! 10 screen-free things to do this evening

-Reading has been my go-to during lockdown.
-I’ve been powering through my reading list, which has been abandoned for way too long.
+Reading has been my go-to for as long as I can remember.
+I’m trying to power through my reading list, which has been abandoned for way too long.
 There is a never-ending amount of titles being released each week so why not visit your local bookshop and pick up a physical copy and delve into that world for a couple of hours?
 I highly recommend In Five Years by Rebecca Serle or Constellations by Sinéad Gleeson.

 Walk This Way

-Has anyone else been far too lazy to exercise during lockdown?
-Please tell me I’m not the only one… As much as I hate exercising, it is one of the best things for your mental health.
+As much as I dislike exercising, it is one of the best things for your mental health.
 Whenever I’m feeling sluggish and under the weather I drag myself outside and just walk.
-It’s the perfect way to switch off or even invite a friend along and have a socially distanced catch up.
+It’s the perfect way to switch off or even invite a friend along to have a catch-up.

 Write a Letter

 Letter writing is one hobby I wish people appreciated more.
 There’s something so sweet and caring about it.
-I’ve been sending random letters to my friends and to my nanny over the past few weeks and it helps you feel that little bit more connected to them.
+I’ve been sending random letters to my friends and to my nanny over the past little while and it been really nice to surprise them with something handwritten and sentimental.